Time Series

 show()

-We can see that in these two channels, the main amplitude contributions lie in the low frequencies, below 2 Hz.
+In these two channels, we can clearly see that the main amplitude contributions lie in the low frequencies, below 2 Hz.

 Let us compare the corresponding figure for the case of seizure activity: